Volue-Public/energy-smp-docs/docs/mesh/calculations/timepoint-macros.md

 A time point can be specified in two ways:

 - an explicit definition using from 8 to 17 numeric characters
-- a macro based definition that related to current time
+- a macro-based definition that related to current time

 The format of an explicit time point specification: